 The purpose of financial aid is to help students who, without such aid, would find it difficult or impossible to attend the College.
 The College adheres to a nationally established policy and philosophy of financial aid for education.
 The basis of this policy is that students and parents have the primary responsibility for financing an education.

-Students with questions may contact TCAT Hohenwald's financial aid offices at the Hohenwald Main Campus 931-796-5351 Ext 121.
+Students with questions may contact the Tennessee College of Applied Technology's Financial Aid Office.